Match: Replacement of white phosphorus

 Those involved in the manufacture of the new phosphorus matches were afflicted with phossy jaw and other bone disorders, and there was enough white phosphorus in one pack to kill a person.
 Deaths and suicides from eating the heads of matches became frequent.
 The earliest report of phosphorus necrosis was made in 1845 by Lorinser in Vienna, and a New York surgeon published a pamphlet with notes on nine cases.

 The conditions of working-class women at the Bryant & May factories led to the London matchgirls strike of 1888.
 The strike was focused on the severe health complications of working with white phosphorus, such as phossy jaw.
 Social activist Annie Besant published an article in her halfpenny weekly paper The Link on 23 June 1888.
 A strike fund was set up and some newspapers collected donations from readers.
 The women and girls also solicited contributions.
 Members of the Fabian Society, including George Bernard Shaw, Sidney Webb, and Graham Wallas, were involved in the distribution of the cash collected.
 The strike and negative publicity led to changes being made to limit the health effects of the inhalation of white phosphorus.

 Attempts were made to reduce the ill-effects on workers through the introduction of inspections and regulations.
 Anton Schrötter von Kristelli discovered in 1850 that heating white phosphorus at 250 °C in an inert atmosphere produced a red allotropic form, which did not fume in contact with air.
 It was suggested that this would make a suitable substitute in match manufacture although it was slightly more expensive.
 Two French chemists, Henri Savene and Emile David Cahen, proved in 1898 that the addition of phosphorus sesquisulfide meant that the substance was not poisonous, that it could be used in a "strike-anywhere" match, and that the match heads were not explosive.
+British company Albright and Wilson was the first company to produce phosphorus sesquisulfide matches commercially.
+The company developed a safe means of making commercial quantities of phosphorus sesquisulfide in 1899 and started selling it to match manufacturers.